-Reforms to tackle abuse and improve compliance with the regimes have effect for accounting periods beginning on or after 1 April 2023, and an Additional Information Form is required for all R&D tax relief claims submitted on or after 1 August 2023.
+For accounting periods beginning on or after 1 April 2023, claimants may be required to submit a claim notification within 6 months of the end of the period of account.
+An Additional Information Form is required for all R&D tax relief claims submitted on or after 8 August 2023.

-Finance Act 2024 includes provisions ensuring that no new assignments of R&D tax credits are possible from 22 November 2023 to prevent third parties being given property rights over R&D tax credit payments.
+No new assignments of R&D tax credits are possible from 22 November 2023 to prevent third parties being given property rights over R&D tax credit payments.
 The credit can only be paid to the claimant company and not to a nominee for claims made on or after 1 April 2024.